Scoring Percentages for Local Competition

 Evening Wear/Social Impact Statement Competition (20%)

-The Evening Wear phase of competition is designed for the judge to assess the contestant’s beauty, poise, grace and commanding stage presence.
-The contestant’s total look is considered.
-Her evening wear (not the value of the evening wear) should complement the contestant’s individuality.
+The Evening Wear phase of competition is designed for the judge to assess the candidate’s beauty, poise, grace and commanding stage presence.
+The candidate’s total look is considered.
+Her evening wear (not the value of the evening wear) should complement the candidate’s individuality.

 - Allows a look into how a candidate exhibits her own personal style, attitude, personality, grace, presence and confidence while making her own statement about her mission for the job.